 Why Businesses Must Work with Labeling

-Based on the resolution of the Cabinet of Ministers No. 833 dated 31.12.2020, it is established that:
+Based on Resolution of the Cabinet of Ministers No. 833 dated 12/31/2020, it is established that:

 - enterprises engaged in retail or wholesale trade of goods subject to mandatory digital labeling are required to connect to the national information system for monitoring labeling and tracking products;